decarbonizenl/DecarbonizeNL/sponsors.md

 permalink: /sponsors/
 ---

 We thank all the sponsors who have made this event possible.
-Decarbonize NL is operating on a break-even basis, so
+Decarbonize NL is operating on a break-even basis, so every dollar contributed by these sponsors is put directly to reducing registration costs for delegates.

+*Last updated April 11, 2019*

 # Gold sponsors